 Raised CRP- 5 times of ULN limit, rising CRP from baseline 3 times and D dimer – 2 times above normal limit – Need to act fast.

 - Antipyretic (Paracetamol) Take paracetamol tablet 650 mg every 4-6 hours if you have fever – not more than four times in 24 hours.
 If fever is more than 101 degrees F, do tepid sponging using tap water (not cold water or ice) or take a shower.
 Mefenamic acid 500mg tablet can be added not subsiding with paracetamol provided renal function is normal.

 - Nutritional support.

-- No role of Azithromycin/ Doxycycline Note: Most of centres/experts use these drugs on personal experiences and have found them useful.
+- No role of Azithromycin/ Doxycycline Note: However, most of centres/experts use these drugs on personal experiences and many have found them useful.

 - Supportive: Anti-tussive SOS /Vitamin C 500 mg OD or 2 weeks /T. Zinc 50 mg BD for 2 weeks Vit D 2000 units once daily or 60000 IU once weekly for 4-8 weeks (Used during second wave but these medications have no scientific basis to use in Omicron illness.
 These can be used only if physician suspects deficiency).